 Happy Pistachio Day!
-Each year, 26 February is dedicated to this tiny nut, which punches above its weight when it comes to taste and nutrition!
+Each year, 26 February is dedicated to this tiny nut, which punches above its weight when it comes to taste and nutrition – and is currently basking in popularity!

 • Pistachios (along with almonds) have the most protein of all tree nuts, providing 20g of plant protein per 100g – or 6g in a 30g handful.
 And pistachio protein is ‘complete’ – as it provides all nine essential amino acids.